Gaetz/docs.monogame.github.io/articles/tutorials/building_3d_games/15_message_system/index.md

   ...
 ```

-Most variables are self explanatory.
+Most variables are self-explanatory.
 The `portraitTexture` will be the currently displayed character's face.
-The other texture are just preloaded so we don't have to load them each time we need to display a message.
+The other textures are preloaded so we don't have to load them each time we need to display a message.

 `MAX_LINE_CHARACTERS` is the maximum number of characters we will display in a line.
-We will use it to split the message in several lines if needed. `LINE_SEPARATION` is the distance between two lines.
+We will use it to split the message into several lines if needed. `LINE_SEPARATION` is the distance between two lines.

 ### Displaying and updating the dialog box

-The `DisplayMessage` function will used by the `Game1` class to setup the `DialogBox` before displaying it.
-The `Update` function will be used to manage the `displayTimer` and set the visibility to false when it the display duration is elapsed.
+The `DisplayMessage` function will be used by the `Game1` class to set up the `DialogBox` before displaying it.
+The `Update` function will be used to manage the `displayTimer` and set the visibility to false when the display duration has elapsed.

 ```csharp
   ...